 May several generations of our family sit, Christmas morning, under a tree filled with reminders of our great love.

 Happy Anniversary, Derek.
 I love you always.

 What are your favorite family traditions?
-I would love to hear!30-Day FREE Trial of Stay-at-Home Yoga today!
+I would love to hear!sign up for once-a-month email updates here!